dryman/dryman.github.com/source/_posts/2012-04-01-persistent-red-black-tree-4.markdown

 In purely functional structure, Haskell code  seems to be more elegant because it has built in pattern matching, while we have to write one for Lisp.
-But Lisp provides things more than functional programming, it can also be written in procedure style, object-oriented style, or any other DSL that is best sutable for your objective.
+But Lisp provides things more than functional programming, it can also be written in procedure style, object-oriented style, or any other DSL that is best suitable for your objective.

 The macro system in lisp can also improve your thinking of designing a program.